Clamb94/XP_EHID/README.md

 #### ZiboCommands.lua
 Required for use of XP_EHID.
-Can be used with other programs which execute X-Plane commands as well
+Can be used with other programs which execute X-Plane commands as well Not required for SimVim users.

 #### DomeLightOn.lua
 Automatically turns on the dome light

 #### OpenGuards.lua
 Opens all switch guards (black/red).
-Basically required for XP_EHID
+Basically required for XP_EHID Not required for SimVim users.

 #### lockControls.lua
 Disables all primary flight controls (Elevator, Ailerons, Rudder) when the autopilot is active.